coder-ralph/coder-ralph/README.md

 - 👀 I’m interested in both front and back-end Web Development.
 - 🌱 I’m currently learning and mastering JavaScript.

-Hi, I'm Ralph from Antique.
-I am a self-taught Web Developer that loves coding.

 "There is no harm in aiming, even if the target was a dream."

 <!---